Western Animation / Why, Charlie Brown, Why?

 - Charlie Brown asks Janice, "Are you going to die?" and Linus calls him out for it.
 Janice then says it's okay, since she asked the same question

 - Janice gives a detailed explanation of her cancer treatment, even pronouncing long words like "intravenous tube" and "chemotherapy."

 - Green-Eyed Monster: Downplayed with Janice's sisters; they reveal to Linus that since she got sick, they've received less presents or attention from their family.
 When Linus lets them vent, and tells them they really do care about their sister, they do take take time to appreciate her pile of presents knowing how happy she'll be.

 - Kick the Dog: The bully does this to Janice by tossing away her hat and announcing loudly that she's bald.

 - Littlest Cancer Patient: Janice Emmons

-- Not Afraid of You Anymore: Linus does this upon Lucy discovering he was visiting Janice.
+- Not Afraid of You Anymore: Linus does this upon Lucy discovering he was visiting Janice, and had checked her forehead for a fever.
 Since Linus knew he can't catch cancer like a cold, he yells at his normally bully of sister for her remarks.
 Linus goes as far as standing up against a school yard bully for making fun of Janice's baldness, a side-effect of chemotherapy.